 We have become drunk off the fruits of comfort, blind to the pernicious effects of hiding behind a computer screen.
 Sure, you may walk away from university with stellar grades, having Quizlet-ed your way through a degree, but where are your actual skills?
 Your ability to defend an idea to a group of people?
 To critically read material and form an opinion?
 There will be a rude awakening at some point, and if you ask me, it’s better to happen sooner, at the expense of UPEISU’s pride, than later, at the expense of somebody’s job.
 So, UPEISU, make the right decision and forget for a moment about trying to please everybody.
 And for those of you inclined to read the Bible, forgive the 68%, for they know not what they do.

 The slack I must cut with UPEISU: this is a terrible time to be a politician.
 You’re constantly jammed between a rock and a hard place of lose-lose scenarios.
 There is no unilateral response to the COVID situation, and I wouldn’t want to be sitting in your chair.
-In spite of this, what if you treated the obstacle as the way forward?
+So, what if we treated the obstacle as the way forward?
 Seized the opportunity to make a bold move, to stand up for what YOU as elected officials truly believed in?
-I suppose that is tough for anyone to do when considering the frigidly tense, painfully diplomatic feel of the council meeting—no one was willing to speak their mind; everyone tiptoeing over eggshells, so concerned with saying the “right thing” that simply providing an honest opinion was hardly a consideration.
+I suppose that is tough for anyone to do when considering the frigidly diplomatic feel of the council meeting—no one was willing to speak their mind; everyone tiptoeing over eggshells, so concerned with saying the “right thing” that simply sharing an honest opinion was hardly a consideration.
 Was this because the impeachment of Riley was the elephant in the room?
 Or because the council and student members of the senate are paralyzed by a fear of saying something out of line, something that might cause to crumble the ever-delicate walls of groupthink?

 The recent decision by UPEI to extend online delivery of courses to February 27th is at best a questionable one, steeped, no, not in eugenics, but in the equally capable tea kettles of pompous politicos.
 Holland College and public schools return to in-person classes next week.